History of the Fleur De Lis Mansion

 If 1216 Annunciation was a brothel during those early years in the 1900s, then it would have gone unlisted.
 No license meant no business.
 The fact that the address fails to pop up in the newspapers in relation to a busted-brothel could possibly mean one thing: Whoever ran the bordello did so smartly—by not getting caught.

-Those stories, whatever they may, will have to remain locked tight within the walls of the modern Fleur de Lis Mansion with their mysteries remaining untold.
+Those stories, whatever they may, will have to remain locked tight within the walls of the modern Fleur de Lis Mansion.
+Their mysteries remaining untold.

 The Hennessy Family

 While the Saulet and Verret families had been long-standing in New Orleans’ high society, the Hennessy family was solidly blue collar.
-James Joseph Hennessy was a boilermaker who belonged to the International Brotherhood of a Boilermakers Union, and his wife, Irene Wilbert, was a school teacher from Iberville, Louisiana.
+James Joseph Hennessy was a boilermaker who belonged to the International Brotherhood of a Boilermakers Union.
+His wife, Irene Wilbert, was a school teacher from Iberville, Louisiana.

 Stories Told: The Creation of a Bed and Breakfast